nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <u>Implementation Details</u>

-The following diagram is an inheritance diagram for Command and its children classes.
+The following diagram is a class diagram for Command and its children classes.
 This has been heavily simplified and only shows the key commands.

 ![CommandInheritance.png](diagrams%2Fimages%2FCommandInheritance.png)